Firearm / Gun Bill of Sale Form

 Connecticut

-• Private gun sales must take place through a licensed dealer.
+• Private sales must take place through a licensed dealer.

-• The buyer must have the appropriate certificate.
+• The buyer must have a valid permit.

 Delaware